-Pursuant to Rhode Island's Least Cost Procurement law, I am transmitting 10 copies of the Energy Efficiency and Resource Management Council's ("EERMC") review and approval of the cost-effectiveness of National Grid's 2012 Energy Efficiency Program Plan ("2012 EEPP") as supported by the Vermont Energy Investment Corporation/Optimal Energy's ("Consultant Team") Cost-Effectiveness Report completed for the EERMC, which is enclosed.
-The EERMC's Consultant Team's report and findings were presented to the EERMC and approved and adopted by a unanimous vote of the EERMC on November 10th, 2011.
+Pursuant to Rhode Island's Least Cost Procurement law, I am transmitting 10 copies of the Energy Efficiency and Resource Management Council's ("EERMC") review and approval of the cost-effectiveness of National Grid's 2013 Energy Efficiency Program Plan ("2013 EEPP") as supported by the Vermont Energy Investment Corporation/Optimal Energy's ("Consultant Team") Cost-Effectiveness Report completed for the EERMC, which is enclosed.
+The EERMC's Consultant Team's report and findings were presented to the EERMC and approved and adopted by a unanimous vote of the EERMC on November 8th, 2012.

-As the PUC is aware, R.I.G.L. § 39-1-27.7(c)(5) provides that the EERMC review and approve the triennial energy efficiency procurement plans and any related annual efficiency plans for cost-effectiveness, such as the 2012 Energy Efficiency Program Plan filed on November 1 by National Grid.
-Section 39-1-27.7 (c)(5) provides further that the PUC shall issue an order approving a mechanism to fully fund cost-effective energy efficiency plans within 60 days after it is filed with the Commission.
+As the PUC is aware, R.I.G.L. § 39-1-27.7(c)(5) provides that the EERMC review and approve the triennial energy efficiency procurement plans and any related annual efficiency plans for cost-effectiveness, such as the 2013 Energy Efficiency Program Plan filed on November 2 by National Grid.

-Pursuant to its cost-effectiveness review and approval responsibilities under § 39-1-27.7(c)(5), the EERMC authorized the Consultant Team to conduct a cost-effectiveness analysis of the 2012 EEPP filed on November 1, 2011.
+Pursuant to its cost-effectiveness review and approval responsibilities under § 39-1-27.7(c)(5), the EERMC authorized the Consultant Team to conduct a cost-effectiveness analysis of the 2013 EEPP filed on November 2, 2012.
 The enclosed report is the product of that analysis.